payout-one/developers/docs/m2m.md

 - **QWAC** (Qualified Website Authentication Certificate) — establishes a mutually authenticated TLS connection (mTLS).
 - **QSEAL** (Qualified Electronic Seal Certificate) — digitally signs each payment instruction (detached JWS).

-This setup follows the Berlin Group NextGenPSD2 framework and satisfies Article 17 RTS to SCA, which lets Payout claim the corporate-payment-process exemption from Strong Customer Authentication for these withdrawals.

 > Certificate import, approval and lifecycle are documented separately in [**Certificates**](./certificates.md).
 This page covers only what is **withdrawal-specific**: hosts, endpoints, QSEAL signing, and the M2M-specific error behaviour.

 ## Endpoints